These light and fluffy Buckwheat Pancakes might just become your new favorite pancake recipe.

 - 3 tablespoons granulated white sugar

-- 1 1/2 teaspoons baking powder
+- 1½ teaspoons baking powder

-- Beat together milk and egg yolks.
+- In a medium bowl, whisk together the milk and the egg yolks.

 - In a separate bowl, whisk together the dry ingredients.

 - In another bowl, use an electric mixer to beat the egg whites until stiff but not dry (this is an important step for the outcome of the texture of the pancakes).